NeoClone/NeoClone/README.md

-= TibiaX -- General information =
+= NeoClone Bot -- General information =
 ==

-Copyright (C) TibiaX 2013
+Copyright (C) NeoClone Bot 2013

-  TibiaX is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+  NeoClone Bot is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.